-Loss Of Appetite In Toddlers: Causes and Ways to Deal With It
+Loss Of Appetite In Toddlers: Causes & Ways To Deal With It

 Occasional loss of appetite in toddlers is common.
 And although it is generally not a cause for concern, you should consult the doctor if it is accompanied by signs of chronic illnesses or weight loss (1).

 Also, persistent loss of appetite can delay the growth of babies and make them prone to other diseases.
+Knowing the causes of these fluctuations can ease your concerns and ensure you take the necessary measures.
 Read on to know about appetite loss in toddlers and ways to help them regain it.

 In This Article